yanxi-chen/Trinity-RFT/docs/sphinx_doc/source/tutorial/trinity_configs.md

 - `sync_interval`: Interval (in steps) of model weight synchronization between trainer and explorer.
 - `sync_offset`: Offset (in steps) of model weight synchronization between trainer and explorer.
 The explorer can run `sync_offset` steps before the trainer starts training.
 - `sync_timeout`: Timeout duration for synchronization.
+- `sync_style`: Style of synchronization.
+Options:
+  - `fixed`: The explorer and trainer synchronize weights every `sync_interval` steps.
+  - `dynamic_by_explorer`: The explorer notifies the trainer to synchronize weights after completing `sync_interval` steps, regardless of how many steps the trainer has completed at this point.

 ---